 Hanover College strongly encourages its students to pursue their studies, interests, and goals beyond the campus.
 Through Off-Campus Study students can expand their academic, intellectual, and human horizons, gain invaluable experience, and distinguish their college and professional careers.
-Currently there are four ways that Hanover students can study off-campus: enrollment in 1) a regularly scheduled off-campus Spring Term course, 2) an Affiliated Study Abroad Program, 3) an individually arranged non-affiliated off-campus study program or 4) an Academic Internship.
+Currently there are four ways that Hanover students can study off-campus: enrollment in 1) a regularly scheduled off-campus Spring Term course, 2) an Affiliated Study Abroad Program, 3) an Affiliated City Semester Internship Programs, or 4) an individually arranged non-affiliated off-campus study program.